top of page

 Muslim marriages

 Muslim weddings have only recently been legally recognised as civil marriages.
+The Department of Home Affairs will register and note the marriage as being 'Muslim' on the marriage certificate.
 By default, they are considered out of community of property unless the couple has agreed otherwise prior to getting married.
+Why the Department of Home Affairs did not take the opportunity to recognise other religious marriages (like Hindu and Jewish) at the same time is perplexing as it is unjustifiably discriminatory.

 Common law marriage